michac789/Quixo-Game/README.md

 - In early game, sometimes the computer makes a move that does not change the board outcome;
 there should also be scores assigned to each opened pieces of the board

+- AI Level 3 and 4 applies for which board???

+It is player 1 turn.
+Enter row: 1
+Enter column: 1
+Enter push direction: R
+     1   2

+1     _   X

+2     _   _

+Congratulations!
+Player 0 wins!

 Buggy AI:
 Welcome to Quixo
 Type the number below to choose game modes: